todoforai/edge/README.md

 - Authentication via email/password or API key
 - Client status monitoring
 - Start/stop controls for the client

-### Command Line
+### Command Line Interface (No UI Mode)

-For automation or headless environments, you can run the client from the command line:
+For automation, headless environments, or server deployments:

 ```bash
 # Using email/password authentication